- Home

 Common reactions

-Common reactions include shock at the diagnosis and its impact on fertility, grief and loss of future plans, anger or depression from disruption of life plans, uncertainty about the future, loss of control over life direction, and worry about the potential effects of early menopause (such as reduced bone density).
+How people respond to infertility varies.
+Common reactions include shock, grief, anger or depression from the disruption of life plans, uncertainty about the future, loss of control over life direction, and worry about the potential effects of early menopause (such as reduced bone density).

 Learn more about the impact on your relationship with a partner and your sexuality.